YerbaSite/YerbaSite.github.io/_pages/about.md

 - 🔥 A collection of resources for repo-level code generation. [[Github](https://github.com/YerbaPage/Awesome-Repo-Level-Code-Generation)]
 - A simple script to detect word by word plagiarism for Academic Writing course in SJTU. [[Github](https://github.com/YerbaPage/plagiarism-certification-helper)]
-- A booklet on how to write math papers and some related topics created with Lin Dong. [[pdf](https://raw.githubusercontent.com/YerbaPage/WritingMath/main/paper.pdf)] (in Chinese)
-- A tool for enrolling in courses automatically at SUFE. [[Github](https://github.com/YerbaPage/SUFE_Course_selection)]

 *Thank you for visiting my homepage!*